zidarsk8/ggrc-core/README.md

 **NOTE for Windows/OSX users:** The easiest way of getting docker is by installing the [docker toolbox](https://www.docker.com/products/docker-toolbox).

-Or alternatively with our legacy vagrant environemnt:
+Or alternatively with our legacy vagrant environment:

 |               Prerequisite               |               Description                |
 |------------------------------------------|------------------------------------------|